 I think that one of the reasons that Marko couldn't tell me his problems is because he loved me so much that he just couldn't let me down.

 With all this said, it doesn't give us any answers and even if we had some, they may not make us feel any better.
 There has been, however, a lot that has happened since Marko's death, that have given Marko back to us, so to speak.
 That last, impulsive decision of his life has nothing to do with the Marko that he let us know and thus i and his friends have been focusing on celebrating the incredible 45 years of his life before this.
 Doing so has given us a lot of healing.
 As tragic as Marko's death is, the most amazing, strange, uncanny, almost spooky, sometimes even funny, often completely unbelievable things have happened since.
 It seemes like the heavens are screaming at us: 'You will never understand it, but it was so meant to be.'
 There are many, many a story to tell.After Markos death, it was most practical to communicate to everyone at once via Facebook.
 Although i used to cuss this site as a necessary evil, it has proven to be an amazing source of support for me, his family and loved ones.
-I will slowly be archiving my Facebook posts made during this time to this blog and will also continue my writings here under 'Mourning Posts'.
 The empowerment i have gotten from sharing these stories combined with the support i have received from the readers is playing a large part in saving my life.
 Equally important, it has done a lot to give back to me, and all of us, the glory that was Marko van der Horst.
 Marko was a incredibly beautiful, giving, tender, charming man and he deserves that... he deserves to be remembered well.